san-kumar/howdoi/README.md

 - Run `chmod +x ~/bin/popup.sh`
 - Go to *Settings &gt; Keyboard &gt; Shortcuts* and add a new shortcut to `~/bin/popup.sh`
 - Assign a hotkey (e.g. Ctrl+Shift+H) to your new shortcut.
-- Now press the hotkey and you should see a popup where you can type your question!"
+- Now press the hotkey and you should see a popup where you can type your question!

 ## Caveats